Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Related Work

-Recent advancements in text-to-image synthesis have spurred the development of AI-generated datasets like DiffusionDB \cite{wang2022diffusiondb} and Midjourney Kaggle \cite{midjourney-kaggle}, which contain millions of image-text pairs generated by models such as Stable Diffusion and Midjourney.
+Recent advancements in text-to-image synthesis have spurred the development of AI-generated datasets like DiffusionDB \cite{wang2022diffusiondb}, and Midjourney Kaggle \cite{midjourney-kaggle}, which contain millions of image-text pairs generated by models such as Stable Diffusion and Midjourney.
 These datasets, while groundbreaking, tend to be limited in stylistic diversity and are skewed towards specific user groups, reflecting data collected from constrained environments and short time frames.
-Researchers have tailored other datasets to investigate certain themes \cite{borji2022generated, lee2023aligning, somepalli2023diffusion, wang2023benchmarking, srinivasan2021wit, luccioni2023stable, zeng2019adversarial}, but these are domain specific and lack breadth.
+The main distinction between our dataset and those datasets lies in the duration over which the images, along with the magnitude of the images.
+While the DiffusionDB dataset covers a brief period of just 12 days in August 2022, our dataset extends across a much longer time frame, spanning 18 months from July 2022 to May 2024.
+This extensive duration provides a significant advantage for in-depth studies into the evolution and dynamics of visual trends, artistic styles, and thematic content.
+Researchers have tailored other datasets to investigate certain themes \cite{borji2022generated, lee2023aligning, somepalli2023diffusion, wang2023benchmarking, srinivasan2021wit, luccioni2023stable, zeng2019adversarial}, but these are domain-specific and lack breadth.
 TWIGMA \cite{chen2024twigma} captured multiple years of generated images scraped from X (formerly Twitter) but does not include the prompts that were used to generate these images, instead relying on inferred BLIP captions.
-As shown in Tab.~\ref{tab:dataset-comparison}, our dataset not only includes the original prompts used to produce images, but also contains images generated by multiple models while encapsulating a long time frame.
+As shown in Tab.~\ref{tab:dataset-comparison}, our dataset not only includes the original prompts used to produce images but also contains images generated by multiple models while encapsulating a long time frame.